pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_list.md

 # tanzu apps workload list

-`tanzu apps workload list` is used to get the workloads present in the cluster, either in the current namespace, in another namespace or in all namespaces.
+`tanzu apps workload list` gets the workloads present in the cluster, either in the current namespace, in another namespace or in all namespaces.

 ## Default view